minetest/minetest/doc/android.md

 automatically.
 Or you can create a `local.properties` file and specify `sdk.dir` and `ndk.dir` yourself.

-* In order to make a release build you'll have to have a keystore setup to sign the resulting apk package.
+* In order to make a release build, you'll have to have a keystore setup to sign the resulting APK package.
 How this is done is not part of this README.
-There are different tutorials on the web explaining how to do it
-  - choose one yourself.
+There are different tutorials on the web explaining how to do it, choose one yourself.

-* Once your keystore is setup, enter the android subdirectory and create a new file "ant.properties" there.
-Add following lines to that file:
+* Once your keystore is setup, enter the android subdirectory and create a new file called `ant.properties` there.
+Add the following lines to that file:

   > key.store=<path to your keystore>
   > key.alias=Minetest